crimx/remitter/README.md

 ### Remit

-You may tap into other events which will be lazy-executed when listener count of an event name grows from 0 to 1 and be disposed when listener count drops from 1 to 0.
+You may tap into other events easily with `remit`.
+It is lazy-executed when listener count of the event name grows from 0 to 1.
+It is disposed when listener count of the event name drops from 1 to 0.

 ```js
 remitter.remit("event1", () => {